cirosantilli/linux-kernel-module-cheat/README.md

 ARM TODOs:

--   only managed to run in the terminal interface (but weirdly an blank QEMU window is still opened)
+-   only managed to run in the terminal interface (but weirdly a blank QEMU window is still opened)
 -   Ctrl + C kills the emulator, not sent to guest.
 See:
     - <https://github.com/cloudius-systems/osv/issues/49>
     - <https://unix.stackexchange.com/questions/167165/how-to-pass-ctrl-c-in-qemu>